 Add your own twist with dried cranberries, crushed peppermint, candied ginger, caramel swirls, orange zest, spiced pecans, mini marshmallows, or sprinkles.

-Serve: Enjoy with apple cider, ginger beer, coffee, hot chocolate, or spiced tea, and pair with holiday treats like cookies, shortbread, or pie.Store: Keep in an airtight container with parchment or wax paper between layers to keep pieces from sticking.
+Serve: Enjoy with apple cider, coffee, hot chocolate, or spiced tea, and pair with holiday treats like cookies, shortbread, or pie.Store: Keep in an airtight container with parchment or wax paper between layers to keep pieces from sticking.
 It lasts up to a week in the fridge or a month in the freezer.
 Thaw in the fridge until soft and creamy.